-- Field of Dreams was based off of W. P. Kinsella's novel Shoeless Joe.
+- Field of Dreams was based off of WP Kinsella's novel Shoeless Joe.
 The film eliminates Ray's twin brother Richard, and transfers Richard's rift with their father onto Ray himself.
 It also changes J.D.
 Salinger into the fictional author Terrance Mann and makes Ray's wife Annie a stronger character, and her brother a more believable "Bad Guy".

 - Harry Potter: Some removed plotlines.
 Major in the case of the third, fourth, and fifth movies, which took good chunks out of the main plotline.
 Most obvious in the third movie, as some of the stuff taken out was vital to understanding the plot.
-In the fifth film, a scene which foreshadows The Reveal of a Snape's motivations for his entire life was filmed but cut, and not even included on the DVD as a deleted scene.
+In the fifth film, a scene which foreshadows The Reveal of a Snape's motivations for his entire life was filmed, but cut, and not even included on the DVD as a deleted scene.
 This not only resulted in unknown actress Susie Shiner getting a Deleted Role, but has outraged many fans, who have been waiting for years to see her in this scene but it still has not been released.

-- Also major in the case of the sixth movie, which arguably misses the overall function of the book by almost entirely omitting the lessons delving into Voldemort's past that ultimately help Harry understand and thus defeat Voldemort.
+- Also major in the case of the sixth movie, which misses the overall function of the book by almost entirely omitting the lessons delving into Voldemort's past that ultimately help Harry understand and thus defeat Voldemort.

 - Eragon.
 Multiple missing main characters, more main characters having a single line or so, completely different locations, general failure to understand universal laws such as magic in-universe, and a completely different ending.
-Proved a Franchise Killer to the prospect of a movie of the sequel, since so much was omitted or defiled, although it did still make a profit.
+Proved a Franchise Killer to the prospect of a movie of the sequel, since so much was omitted or defiled, although it still managed to make a profit.

-- The Lord of the Rings, some notable differences are the removal of the Tom Bombadil and the Scouring of the Shire subplots, the increased role for Arwen, and the different motivations and actions of Faramir's character (and, arguably, Elrond's).
+- The Lord of the Rings, some notable differences are the removal of the Tom Bombadil and the Scouring of the Shire subplots, the increased role for Arwen, and the different motivations and actions of Faramir's character (and Elrond's).
 The biggest change was making Gimli a comic relief when the original book had no comic reliefs, probably a decision based on heightism.